Polygon Annotation for Segmentation Tasks

 - name: bicycle

-Polygon annotations are saved in the annotation output with coordinates for each vertex:
+Polygon annotations land in the output with coordinates for every vertex:

 {